HumanSignal/label-studio/docs/source/tags/audio.md

 tier: all
 ---

-The Audio tag plays a simple audio file.
+The `Audio` tag plays a simple audio file.
 Use this tag for basic audio annotation tasks such as classification or transcription.

-Use with the following data types: audio
+Use with the following data types: audio.

 ### Parameters